 mid-January to mid-December

-You may extend your EAP participation from the spring option to the year or from the fall option to the spring.
+You may extend your UCEAP participation from the spring option to the year or from the fall option to the spring.

-EAP students are supported by UC's network of EAP offices at every UC campus and partnerships with EAP host universities throughout the world.
+UCEAP students are supported by UC's network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 In Santiago, an on-site UC faculty Study Center Director and experienced on-site staff help students integrate into Chilean culture and provide assistance with academics, housing, safety, and other issues.

-To select a university, you may indicate your preference for either the Pontifical Catholic University of Chile or the University of Chile on your EAP application.
-To ensure that you are placed at the university that will best meet your academic needs, final placement is made by the Study Center Director.
-The final placement is based on your academic interests as listed on your application and the availability and academic strengths of each university.
+To select a university, you may indicate your preference for either the Pontifical Catholic University of Chile or the University of Chile on your UCEAP application.
+To ensure that you are placed at the university that will best meet your academic needs, final placement is made by the Study Center Director based on the academic interests you list on your application, as well as course availability and the academic strengths of each university.

-Click on the host institution links at the end of this page to learn more about each university and decide which one you will choose when it comes time to apply!
+Click on the host institution links below to learn more about each university and decide which one you will choose when it comes time to apply!